Seven Reasons Your Neck Is Red After Shaving & How To Prevent It

-Shaving one particular area too many times can lead to abrasion, cuts, and redness.
-Too many passes on a specific area of the skin will most likely result in a red rash.
+Shaving one area too often can lead to abrasion, cuts, and redness.
+Too many passes on a specific skin area will most likely result in a red rash.

 How Do You Prevent Your Neck from Turning Red After A Shave?